gabevenberg/crabroll/iter-step-gen/math.typ

 we can subtract $p$ from $p^3/m^(-1)$, making the update function:
 $ p=p plus.minus p^3/m^(-1) $

-== modifying the optional enhancement
+= Modifying the optional enhancement

 Eiderman posits an optional precision enhancement using a couple extra computations to increase the accuracy of the algorithm:
 $ q = m dot p^2 $